Up until I got married I thought that I couldn’t do much with chicken breasts. Then I married my “chicken-breast-lover” husband.

 It is made up of sautéing chicken in a little bit of oil and creating a sauce using mushrooms, onion, garlic, white wine, and tarragon.
 The end result is simply delicious with chunks of mushrooms poured over a piece of moist chicken breast.

 I usually serve it with bulgur pilaf or simple white rice and steamed vegetables.
-A glass of dry white wine turns it into a not-so-ordinary weeknight dish that you can make in less than 30 minutes.
+A glass of dry white wine turns it into a not-so-ordinary dish that can help you can make in no time.

 - 2 pounds boneless chicken breasts